0 items | AUD 0.00

 2. Anxiety will focus them on the similarities.
 Steer them towards the differences.

-To get a sense of what it all means for them, their minds will tend to focus on the similarities between themselves and people affected.
+To get a sense of what it all means for them, their minds will tend to focus on the similarities between themselves and the people affected.
 We can help them feel safe by steering them to the differences.
-The big difference is that with every day that goes by, we learn more about what’s happening, and how to keep people safe, so our response becomes stronger and wiser.
+The big difference is that with every day that goes by, we learn more about what’s happening and how to keep people safe, so our response becomes stronger and wiser.

 ‘We have information today that we didn’t have yesterday, and every day we are learning more about how to stay safe and make sure things like this don’t happen.
 There are already conversations happening about putting things in place that will keep us all safer.’